-On February 25, 2020, the Company completed the initial tranche (the "First Tranche") of a non-brokered private placement consisting of 1,875,000 units priced at \$0.10 (the "Units") for gross proceeds of \$187,500.
+On February 25, 2020, the Company completed a non-brokered private placement consisting of 1,875,000 units priced at \$0.10 (the "Units") for gross proceeds of \$187,500.
 Each Unit consists of one common share and one half share purchase warrant, with each whole warrant (the "Warrant") exercisable into one further common share at a price of \$0.15 for a term of two years, subject to an acceleration provision of the Company whereby, if for any ten (10) consecutive trading days the closing price of the shares on the TSXV exceeds \$0.25 at any time commencing four (4) months after the Closing and until their expiry date, then the remaining term of the Warrants will be reduced to thirty (30) days, commencing seven (7) days from the end of such ten (10) consecutive trading day period.
-All securities issued in the First Tranche are subject to a hold period expiring June 26, 2020.
-Finder's fees of 6% cash (\$9,450) and 6% finder's warrants (the "Finder's Warrants") (94,500 Finder's Warrants) were paid to registered representatives on \$157,500 of the First Tranche.
-Each Finder's Warrant is exercisable into one common share at a price of \$0.15 per Share for a period of two years from the date of issuance.
+All securities issued are subject to a hold period expiring June 26, 2020.
+Finder's fees of 6% cash (\$9,450) and 6% finder's warrants (the "Finder's Warrants") (94,500 Finder's Warrants) were paid to registered representatives on \$157,500 of the financing.
+Each Finder's Warrant is exercisable into one common share at a price of \$0.15 per share for a period of two years from the date of issuance.
 The Company plans to use the proceeds from the private placement for development of the Company's Caldera project and for general working capital.